 A native of Canada, Phelps holds a B.A. in political science from the University of Victoria in British Columbia, and an M.S. in strategic communications from Columbia University.

 Executive Vice President, Chief People Officer

-Projects led by Robbins under the Paramount Players division include: Nobody’s Fool, directed by Tyler Perry and starring Tiffany Haddish; What Men Want directed by Adam Shankman and starring Taraji P. Henson; the adaptation of Trevor Noah’s autobiography Born a Crime; and film versions of classic Nickelodeon shows Rugrats and Dora the Explorer, among others.
+Players' projects led by Robbins include the division's first release, Nobody’s Fool, directed by Tyler Perry and starring Tiffany Haddish; What Men Want directed by Adam Shankman and starring Taraji P. Henson; the adaptation of Trevor Noah’s autobiography Born a Crime; and film versions of classic Nickelodeon shows Rugrats, Dora the Explorer and Are You Afraid of the Dark?, among others.

 Prior to establishing Paramount Players, Robbins founded multi-platform media company Awesomeness, which Viacom purchased in July 2018.
 As Founder & CEO, he drove all Awesomeness creative, producing hit web series and films Expelled, Guidance, Foursome, t@gged, and Freakish, as well as theatrical release Before I Fall.

 A prolific producer of television, film and digital media, Robbins is best known for executive producing numerous popular and critical television hits aimed at teens and young audiences, including the long-running CW series Smallville and One Tree Hill; Nickelodeon’s All That and Kenan and Kel; Disney Channel’s Sonny With a Chance and So Random; and Spike TV’s Blue Mountain State.
 He also produced the popular WB series What I Like About You and HBO’s Arli$$.